 Thabiso Sekgala 2013/14

-The photographs of the South African artist Thabiso Sekgala (born 1981 in Soweto, lives and works in Johannesburg) shift between sober documentation, casual snapshots and almost painterly composition.
+The photographs of the South African artist Thabiso Sekgala (1981-2014) shift between sober documentation, casual snapshots and almost painterly composition.
 Growing up in South Africa during and after the apartheid era has heightened Sekgala's awareness of location and belonging.
 His studies at the renowned Market Photo Workshop founded by David Goldblatt in Johannesburg introduced him to social documentary photography, which has become an equally important influence on his art.
 His current works from Germany, Jordan, Zimbabwe and other countries are a critique of categories such as home and identity, revealing their fragility and ultimately exposing them as ideological constructs.

 |2013||HIWAR/Darat al Funun – The Khalid Shoman Foundation, Amman|

 Selected solo shows:

 Selected group shows:

 |2013||The Space Between Us, ifa-Galerie, Berlin|

 |2012/2013||The Rise and Fall of Apartheid, ICP, New York;|

 Exhibition at Künstlerhaus Bethanien: